Residental aged care | Day care | Independent living | In-house services

 A minimal fee is charged for attendance, which includes meals and all activities.
 Health professionals, family, friends and interested visitors are welcome to phone (03) 9801 0855 to enquire about the program.

-Arpad Aged Care has 11 private villa units where residents enjoy the privacy of their own home together with a welcome at the adjacent residential aged care complex.
-Villa unit residents can participate as much as they wish in activities and meals at the complex.
+Árpád Aged Care has 11 private villa units where residents enjoy the privacy of their own home and are able to participate in activities and meals at the complex.
+The units offer:

 - Two bedrooms;